Pamet River marsh at golden hour, Truro Cape Cod

 Beaches within the Cape Cod National Seashore (like Head of the Meadow) accept the NPS daily parking fee or an annual America the Beautiful pass.

 All beaches are open to the public on foot or by bicycle — the sticker requirement applies only to vehicle parking.
-Dogs are welcome on most beaches outside of lifeguard hours (check posted rules).
+Note that Truro's town beaches do not have lifeguards on duty; only Head of the Meadow, within the Cape Cod National Seashore, is guarded in season.
+Dogs are welcome on most beaches in the off-season (check posted rules).

 Quick Info